Hammerspoon/hammerspoon/README.md

 #### Executing commands externally

 Hydra comes with a command line utility to allow execution of Lua code within Hydra from the command line or another process.

-Installation:

-In the REPL, type `ipc.link()`.
-The documentation can be found at `doc.ipc.link` from within the REPL, as usual.
+To install it, type `ipc.link()` at the REPL.
+The documentation for this function can be found at `doc.ipc.link` from within the REPL, as usual.
+You'd use it like so:

-Usage:

 ~~~bash
 $ hydra "hydra.alert('hello world')"